markgllin/SlenderDemake/README.md

 - ~~flashlight effect~~
 - ~~sprite animations~~

+FIXES:
+- fix timer + score after changing rooms (i.e. fix clear screen subroutine)
+- fix letter generation/placement + remember if letter has been found in a room
+- OPTIMIZE, OPTIMIZE, OPTIMIZE

 Maybes
+- remember if a room has been visited
 - text box (e.g. 'You here some rustling')
 - add slenderman
 - cheat codes